laurelschwulst/elventy-laurel/e/on-eggs.md

   </figcaption>
 </figure>

-I began my egg research by opening the Book of Symbols.
+I began my egg research by opening the <i>Book of Symbols</i>.
 I found the page for “Egg” and read aloud:

 <blockquote class="large-quote" style="margin-bottom: 0;">The egg evokes the beginning, the simple, the source.</blockquote><a href="" class="no-underline"><cite class="after-blockquote">✶✶</cite></a>